umartechboy/FivePointNineUpdateServer/README.md

 ### Option 2 -- Using the developer provided online installer ###
 You may also get a custom installer for your specific package from the developer.
 Don't rename this file or it may not work as expected.
 Run the installer which works just like the standard Qosain Package Installer which works just like the standard Qosain Package Manager, except it automatically populates the installation screen only with your required package.
 The rest of the process is the same as the one used for the package Manager.

-### Option 3 -- Using the developer provided offline installer ###
+### Option 3 -- Using an offline installer ###
 1. If the target computer doesn't have an internet connection, you can request the developer to provide you with an offline installer.
 2. Alternatively, using some other internet powered machine, you can make an offline package on your own using Qosain Package Manager which can be downloaded from [this GitHub link](https://github.com/umartechboy/FivePointNineUpdateServer/raw/master/PackageManager/QosainPackageManager.exe " Download Qosain Package Manager now").

-**Note: Your browser and windows may give a warning against the file being downloaded.
-This is pretty usual when downloading executable files from GitHub and you need to force it to use the the file anyways.**

-3. Just search for your package and instead of installing it, choose the "Re-distribute" option to download and make an offline installation package.
+3. Just search for your package and instead of installing it, choose the option similar to "Create offline installer" option to download and make an offline installation package.
-4. The offline package contains a classic "Setup.exe" file which can install your desired package without using the internet.
+4. The offline package contains a classic "Setup.exe" file and associated data folder which can install your desired package without using the internet.

 ## 2. Package Updates ##
 ### Option 1 -- Manually search for the updates online ###